 - a lump that suddenly appears on your body

 - changes to your bowel habits

 But in many cases your symptoms will not be related to cancer and will be caused by other, non-cancerous health conditions.

 If you display symptoms which may be caused by cancer, your GP will ask for you to have an urgent hospital appointment or test within two weeks.
-Whilst it is unlikely that you have cancer, it is very important that you are seen by a specialist as soon as possible.

 The two week appointment system was introduced across the country so that patients with cancer symptoms could be seen by a specialist quickly.
 The majority of patients referred under this system turn out NOT to be diagnosed with cancer, but early diagnosis can increase the success rate of many cancer treatments.